Scope of application

 Conforming to the GDPR and the Belgian data protection legislation, you have the right to withdraw your consent to the processing of your personal data at any time, without affecting the lawfulness of processing based on consent before its withdrawal.

-To the extent required by applicable law, you have the right to: i) have access to your personal data; ii) the right to have inaccurate data corrected or removed, iii) the right to object to the processing of your personal data; (iv) the right to restrict WFA’s use of your personal data; (v) the right to receive your personal data in a usable electronic format and transmit it to a third party (right to “data portability”); and (vi) the right to lodge a complaint with your local data protection authority.
+To the extent required by applicable law, you have the right to: i) have access to your personal data; ii) have inaccurate data corrected or removed, iii) object to the processing of your personal data; (iv) restrict WFA’s use of your personal data; (v) receive your personal data in a usable electronic format and transmit it to a third party (right to “data portability”); and (vi) the right to lodge a complaint with your local data protection authority.

 In particular, WFA is committed to working with you to obtain a fair resolution of any complaint or concerns about privacy.
 If, however, you believe that WFA has not been able to assist with your complaint or concern, you have the right to make a complaint with the competent authority of the EU Member State where you reside or work or where you believe that your rights have been infringed.

-In these cases, or if you have any other questions or wishes in connection with your personal data, please contact WFA by sending a letter/fax/e-mail or calling at:
+In these cases, or if you have any other questions or wishes in connection with your personal data, please contact WFA by sending a letter or mail to or calling at:

 1050 Brussels